JBroks/GB-Accidents-Dashboard/README.md

 Initially dashboard was not responsive on mobile devices, however I was able to find the `viewBox` solution on [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) that helped me to fix that issue.

+### Peer-code-review

+The project was published on Code Institute Slack code-peer-review channel where other students and mentors tested the site, reviewed the code and provided a useful feedback that was then implemented.

 ### User stories testing

 **User Story 1:**